Aerosols over Australia

 Mills decided to start with a basic question: how do different aerosol types affect UV radiation?
 From his previous work, Mills knew that a variety of data on aerosols was available.
 But finding accurate UV data would be more difficult.
 “At the time that I came to Australia, the UV data that existed were of sporadic quality and limited geographic range,” Mills said.
 Then in 2004, the Australian Bureau of Meteorology set up full-spectrum UV monitoring stations at Darwin, on Australia’s northern coast, and Alice Springs, a desert town 1,500 kilometers (932 miles) south of Darwin.

 With the UV data gap filled, Mills needed a dust and smoke expert.
-He recruited research scientist Olga Kalashnikova from the NASA Jet Propulsion Laboratory in Pasadena, California.
+He recruited research scientist Olga Kalashnikova from NASA's Jet Propulsion Laboratory (JPL) in Pasadena, California.
 Kalashnikova had helped develop a way to separate dust from other aerosol types using the Multi-Angle Imaging Spectroradiometer (MISR) instrument on the NASA Terra satellite.
 The idea of connecting aerosol properties with variations in UV radiation intrigued her, because she wanted to know how aerosols could affect climate.
 But knowing that aerosols come in many shapes and sizes, Kalashnikova also knew that different aerosol types have very different effects on sunlight.
 Understanding those wavelength-dependent differences was crucial for studying climate change.Effects on UV light

 Serendipitously, the two sites the Australian Bureau of Meteorology chose for their measurements were home to completely different aerosol conditions.
 Darwin, on Australia’s northern coast, is occasionally blanketed in smoke from nearby wildfires.
 Alice Springs experiences periodic dust storms, which turn the sky a hazy orange.
 The different aerosol conditions provided a natural laboratory in which to compare the UV effects of dust and smoke.